-In our 2021/22 School Development Plan we will be focusing on a number of areas of particular benefit to the Pupil Premium children.
+In our 2022/23 School Development Plan we will be focusing on a number of areas of particular benefit to the Pupil Premium children.
 We will be focusing on improving attainment and achievement in all areas of reading, phonics, writing and maths, ensuring that all children make at least average progress in maths, reading and writing every year, we are also focusing on diminishing the difference between disadvantaged groups and non-disadvantaged groups.
 We are ensuring that the curriculum we provide is broad, balanced and exciting for all the children and especially any children in this particular category.
-Another of our SDP areas of priority relates to the Coronavirus pandemic and ensuring continuity of high standards of education for all, including those in receipt if Pupil Premium, during the everchanging situation.
-A final focus is introducing a whole school approach to teaching phonics and early reading supported by a systematic Synthetic Phonics scheme with fully decodable books using Little Wandle Revised Letters and Sounds, the majority of our Pupil Premium children will be following this scheme with an aim of accelerated progress to be achieved in reading and phonics for these children.
+Another of our SDP areas of priority relates to ensuring continuity of high standards of education for all, including those in receipt if Pupil Premium.
+A final focus is continuing to develop phonics and early reading skills supported by a systematic Synthetic Phonics scheme with fully decodable books using Little Wandle Revised Letters and Sounds, the majority of our Pupil Premium children will be following this scheme with an aim of accelerated progress to be achieved in reading and phonics for these children.